willstepp/writings/aura-dim/notes.md

 eat shit and die
 at the end he's burned, from the fire started in the house, after chewing off the face of Randall, like the victim of a meth lab explosion
 The rich woman ran her can head on into traffic, she died on the side of the highway - he is told this by the administrator, it mirrors the fantasy vision of DT
+The Wizard of Oz playing on the TV, at Grady and Jenns Fast as Fuck = high on meth
+Climbs in through the kids old room, dust on the toys, her baby taken away Grady and Jenn are mutilated, not shot

 Whoever finds this note, I need your help.
 Find me.